makeshapefly/wbs-tech-test/README.md

 3. During the npm build process there are some deprecated dependencies and some known vulnerabilities.
 In a production grade app there would likely be some DAST/SAST container scanning.
 4. The API is exposed on http not https.
+5. The API is not secured.
+In a robust, production ready app, you might consider using oauth2 and an Idp.
+For a simple app, an API key could be used to provide additional security.
-5. The React app is not using Typescript (when I ran create-react-app for the boilerplate I forgot to include the typescript argument and didn't want to restart).
+6. The React app is not using Typescript (when I ran create-react-app for the boilerplate I forgot to include the typescript argument and didn't want to restart).
 A bigger app would undoubtedly benefit from stronger typing.

 ### Application features
-1. hj
+1. In the existing KPI application, teams of equal rank were marked with an '=' symbol in the Rank column.
+I could not see any logical reason for this (although I'm not saying there isn't, there simply isn't enough info in the brief).
+I have therefore replaced the '=' with the actual rank, so you will see multiple teams with the same rank.
 2. Styling.
 I have applied minimal styling.
 React bootstrap is installed and could be used to easily style further.